|Tim Roufs||extended search|

 It's the same way with a dog.
 A dog isn't supposed to lay by the net.
 He's supposed to walk by the net.
 If he lays by the net you won't catch fish.

 Before we had pepper we used roots.
 We seasoned our food with wild potatoes, roots, and bark -- elm bark.
 These were all dried up, all cut up.
 We call it ah-paah-bo-wan, that means "put-together flavoring."
 All that stuff was dried and then put away.
-Then, later on, we put it in, ground up for flavoring.
+Then, later on, we put it in our food, ground up for flavoring.
 That's partly medicine for your blood, and body too.
 That meditates your food.
 That meditates your way of life.
 It makes you feel good.
 It's not a habit form; it's just a form to make flavoring, seasoning.

 It was natural cooking, cooking by water and by boiling it.
 Sometimes we baked fish, but mostly we boiled it.
 When we bake it we opened them up in the back, then lay the blanket -- the double slab slit down the back -- out by the fire.
 We boil fish in the cooking kettle, and the water is the soup.
 We drink the soup.
 Boy, I'll tell you that soup is good.
 If we have a little corn meal, m^n-dah-mIn, we throw it there.
 That makes corn soup, m^n-dah-mIn náah-buu.
 Náah-buu means a liquid soup of the corn.
-We always had corn meal.
+We generally always had corn meal.
 That corn meal and fish, gii-gö, is really good.
 We generally had a little flour along too.
 That made a good plate.
 That's how we got along.

 We ate all the fish we wanted.
 We'd eat fish pred'near every Friday in our home.(13) But we'd eat fish whenever we wanted.
 And fish was a pretty good thing to eat.
 We ate fish to get the necessary food requirements for the body.
 Your body requires a certain amount of food from waters.
 It needs lime, limefood.
 Limefood is fish, or anything in the water, like clam shells.
 Well, we don't use clam shells, but I know people that use them.
 Anything that has lime in it, a little lime, is good for your blood.
 Eat a lot of lime food for the flu.
 It's good for you.
 Fish is a requirement.
 We eat fish to get our requirements.